sandbox-science/CodeAstra/README.md

 > [!NOTE]
 >
-> CodeAstra is **under active development**—stay tuned for updates or feel free to contribute and help shape its future!
+> CodeAstra is **under active development**.
+Stay tuned for updates or feel free to contribute and help shape its future!

 > [!IMPORTANT]
 >
 > CodeAstra has been tested on macOS and Linux and works as expected on those platforms.
-On Windows, the project has not been tested natively, but it works when using WSL (Windows Subsystem for Linux).
+The project has not been tested natively on Windows, but it works when using **WSL** (Windows Subsystem for Linux).
 Native Windows support is not guaranteed.

 ## How to install the project
 Please, check the [wiki](https://github.com/sandbox-science/CodeAstra/wiki) for recommended installation instructions.